ABATEMENT

 An ornament placed on top of the

-helm; informally, a coat of arms.
+helm.
+Informally, the coat of arms.

 DIFFERENCE

-A figure added to distinguish one
+A mark added to an escutcheon to distinguish

-branch of a family from another.
+one branch or member of a family from another.

 DRAGON![]()

-Any of various legendary creatures that occur
+Any of numerous mythical creatures that occur

 in cultures around the globe.
 In heraldry they